Edward Abraham Byrne: Triborough Bridge

 Byrne was greatly preoccupied with the study of traffic facilities.
-As far back as 1916 he conceived the idea of the Triborough Bridge to link the Boroughs of Manhattan, Bronx, and Queens.
+As far back as 1916, he conceived the idea of the Triborough Bridge to link the Boroughs of Manhattan, Bronx, and Queens.
 He fostered this idea until he thought the time was ripe for its materialization.
-The actual work on the foundations and anchorages was begun in 1929 under his direction, while Chief Engineer of the Department of Plant and Structures.
+The actual work on the foundations and anchorages was begun in 1929 under his direction, while he was the Chief Engineer of the Department of Plant and Structures.

-Then, in November, 1933, upon the organization of the Triborough Bridge Authority, he became its first Chief Engineer.
-There is no doubt that Byrne looked upon the construction of the Triborough Bridge as the culmination of his career, but he was forced to relinquish his post in February, 1934, only several months after he had entered upon it with such high anticipation.
+Then, in November 1933, upon the organization of the Triborough Bridge Authority, he became its first Chief Engineer.
+There is no doubt that Byrne looked upon the construction of the Triborough Bridge as the culmination of his career, but he was forced to relinquish his post in February 1934, only several months after he had entered it with such high anticipation.

-Primarily, Byrne was an engineer and executive, and because of character, integrity, and devotion, held his position, independent of politics, throughout successive administrations.
+Primarily, Byrne was an engineer and executive, and because of his character, integrity, and devotion, held his position, independent of politics, throughout successive administrations.
 The administration headed by Fiorello H. La Guardia assumed the Mayor's office on January 1, 1934, with a mandate for a "clean sweep", and the complete reorganization of the Triborough Bridge Authority was among the changes which followed.
 "It is fitting that credit for the initiation of the Triborough Bridge should be accorded Edward Byrne".